 The Advisory Council is comprised of volunteers, including prenatal care clinicians, behavioral health technicians, community-based organizations and social service staff, public health nurses and chemical health treatment programs and services staff.
 It meets monthly and meetings last approximately 2 hours.
 Members are self-selected or recommended by others.
 The Advisory Council has co-chairs, selected by Council members.
 The Advisory Council meets as a body and may, on occasion, form committees to explore issues in greater detail for consideration by the full Advisory Council.
 Recommendations are forwarded to the ICHRP Initiative leaders.

-- Hazel B. Tanner, MN Black Nurses Association
+- Hazel Tanner, Treasurer, Minnesota Black Nurses Association

 - Minnesota Community Care